linnykoleh/Spring/Notes.md

     - **Define a `DataSource` bean.**
     - **Define a `TransactionManager` bean.**
        Typically using the `JpaTransactionManager` class from the Spring Framework.
+       	- `JpaTransactionManager` is an implementation of `PlatformTransactionManager` for a single JPA `EntityManagerFactory`
     - **Implement repositories.**

 - `@PersistenceContext`- annotation is applied to a instance variable of the type `EntityManager` or a setter method, taking a single parameter of the `EntityManager` type, into which an entity manager is to be injected.